Learn or Die! 5 Epic Ways to Learn Languages by Playing Video Games

 - Influent — This fantasy adventure game puts your new language in context.
 You wander around the virtual world in a free-play mode, clicking on whatever piques your interest to learn new vocabulary words.
 It offers tons of interactive elements to play with, and you can challenge yourself by trying to unlock a few secret play modes.

-- FluentU — With quizzes and interactive videos galore, FluentU is a great app to use for entertainment as well as langauge learning.
+- FluentU — With quizzes and interactive videos galore, FluentU is a great app to use for entertainment as well as language learning.
+It uses videos made by and for native speakers and adds interactive subtitles with a built-in multimedia dictionary.

 - Duolingo — This little app is ideal if you’re just starting out.
 It will help you get acquainted with all the vocabulary you’ll need while advancing your studies.
 The whole system is totally gamified, offering you special points (Lingots) for achieving high scores and making you eager to unlock new levels and bonus rounds.
 You can also connect with your friends, which is a great way to stay competitive and accountable.